Tasyaharris25/Depression-Dashboard/README.md

 <img width="566" alt="image" src="https://github.com/user-attachments/assets/c0aa27e8-c689-43a4-918e-e32b6c95f6d0" />

 The result shows 63% of the respondents have thought about suicide, this percentage is more that depression respondents.
-This indicate that there are some respondents who did not have depressio but have suicidal thought.
+This indicate that there are some respondents who did not have depression but have suicidal thought.

 3. Financial Stress and Academic Pressure